pross1312/Search-al/README.md

-# A-star-visualization
+# Search-al
-A simple implementation of A* algorithm.
-Visualize using sdl, sdl-ttf, sdl-image.
+A simple searching algorithm visualization using SDL2.
+Using dll to inject new algorithm without recompilation.

 ## Dependencies
 * [sdl2](https://www.libsdl.org/)